 Kimi is also a self-declared “foodie” and enjoys exploring Seattle’s restaurants.
 She also enjoys going to the farmers market on the weekend, going to the gym, visiting her parents, spending time with friends, and watching TV.

-Helen Jones is Psychiatry Northwest’s passionate and accomplished TMS Technician.
+Helen Jones is Psychiatry Northwest’s passionate and accomplished TMS Clinician.
 Raised in France and Morocco, her family led her to Seattle as an adult, where she fell in love with the city’s melting pot of fusion cuisines, diverse population and fantastic educational opportunities at University of Washington.

 Helen graduated with honors from Seattle’s University of Washington in 2014, obtaining a Bachelor of Science degree in Neurobiology and Psychology.
 Throughout her education, she has assisted reputable doctors in crucial and successful studies.
 In the psychology department at UW, Helen assisted Dr. Loftus in studies of time perception, visual perception and facial recognition in relation to his research of cognitive psychology techniques.
 Additionally, Helen was part of the Bosma lab where she studied the neurodevelopmental processes of the serotonergic pathways in the brainstem, under the supervision of Dr. Bosma.
 During her third research project at the Fred Hutchinson Research Center of Seattle, Helen took part in studying ways to achieve smoking cessation via Acceptance and Commitment (ACT) Therapy with Dr. Bricker.